22 May 2018

 Rudolf Klein-Rogge and Károly Huszár in Dr. Mabuse, der Spieler (1922)

 German collectors card by Ross Verlag in the series Vom Werden deutscher Filmkunst - Der Stumme Film, picture no. 94, group 40.
 Photo: Ufa.
 Publicity still with Károly Huszár (left) and Rudolf Klein-Rogge (second from left) in Dr. Mabuse, der Spieler/Dr. Mabuse, King of Crime (Fritz Lang, 1922).
-Caption: Dr. Mabuse, who prints false money, lets the false notes sort by blind people who can not betray him.
+Caption: Dr. Mabuse, who prints false money, lets the false notes be sorted by blind people who can not betray him.

 Conrad Veidt

 Conrad Veidt.
-German postcard by Ross Verlag, Berlin, nr.
-1426/2, 1927-1928.
+German postcard by Ross Verlag, Berlin, no. 1426/2, 1927-1928.
 Photo: Vaida M. Pál, Budapest.

 Holocaust